Exile (American band): Early–mid 1990s: Solo careers, 30-year anniversary, and hiatus

 After this album, Exile disbanded in 1995.
 Both Jones and Goetzman became artist managers, the former working with Pat Green and the latter with Steve Wariner and Bering Strait.
 In 1996, LeMaire and Beeson joined former Southern Pacific member Kurt Howell in the group Burnin' Daylight, which released one album on Curb Records.
-Martin chose to pursue a solo career, but after proving unsuccessful in this regard, he found work as a backing musician for Kathy Mattea.
+Martin chose to pursue a solo career, but after proving unsuccessful in this regard, he worked as a backing musician for Kathy Mattea.
 He also filled in as baritone vocalist in the Oak Ridge Boys in late 1995 following the departure of Steve Sanders.
 From there, Martin later joined Marty Stuart's backing band, the Fabulous Superlatives, before founding a family band with his wife and their children.
-This act was originally called the Martin Family Circus, and has since been renamed Rockland Road.
+This act was originally called the Martin Family Circus, but was renamed Rockland Road by 2020.
+According to Martin, this name change was due to the band often being mistaken for a circus act.
 Carroll moved to Pennsylvania at the beginning of the 21st century to franchise Papa John's pizza restaurants with his brother, and later returned to music in 2008 as keyboardist for a local blues band called Tin Can Buddha.